emmagraham/STAT540-UBC.github.io/assignments.md

     - In the description of the issue, tag Gaby and both TAs by including the text `@gcohenfr`, `@wdurno`, `@aliceZhu`, and paste the revision SHA.
 Include a link to exactly where you want a reviewer to go!
      - Click "Submit new issue".
 You're done!
 Congratulations!

-> If you're concerned that something hasn't gone right with the submission, send Alice jingyunalice@gmail.com  and Evan wdurno@gmail.com an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
+> If you're concerned that something hasn't gone right with the submission, send Marjan and Santina (marjan.farahbod@gmail.com, santina424@gmail.com) an e-mail with your assignment attached. **Note**: this is *only* an emergency back-up plan.
 We will pester and work with you until you eventually get it submitted via GitHub.

 **Polish your work**